 Ten days ago, Hidroelectrica announced plans to sign a cooperation agreement with Austria’s electricity producer Verbund.
 The cooperation will involve joint investments in Hidroelectrica’s unfinished projects.

-In May, the company’s CEO, Bogdan Bogdea, said that Hidroelectrica was considering acquisitions of wind and solar plants in Romania, as well as energy companies abroad.
+In May, the company’s CEO, Bogdan Badea, said that Hidroelectrica was considering acquisitions of wind and solar plants in Romania, as well as energy companies abroad.

 Energy Minister: Romania aims to become an important regional player

 At a presentation of the draft Energy Sector Strategy for 2018-2030 with projections until 2050, Energy Minister Anton Anton said that Romania wants to strengthen the energy sector and to become an important regional player.